partiusfabaa/cs2-MiniAdmin/README.md

 | `css_unmute <steamid> <reason>` | Enables voice chat for the player | UNBAN |
 | `css_rcon <command>` | Changes cvar with rcon | RCON |

+To write to admin chat, you need to open Team chat and write @MYTEXT

 ### FLAGS:
     Ban = a
     Unban = b